HMS Leander (1780): Leander affair

-On 25 April 1806, Leander fired a warning shot over the bow of a merchantman, signalling it to stop.
-The cannonball passed into the harbour, decapitating John Pierce, the helmsman of the Richard, a small coasting sloop inside the harbour.
-The sloop's captain, who was Pierce's brother, made his way to New York City, where he gathered a mob that paraded Pierce's body and head through the streets.
-The next day, an angry mob intercepted a party from Leander returning to their ship with a load of provisions; the mob seized the provisions and placed them on twenty carts, the lead one bearing a pole flying an American flag and a British one below it.
-The carts were wheeled around the city as members of the mob beat drums.
-When the crowd reached Alms House, the provisions were given to the poor, and the British flag was burned.
-Protest meetings were held over the incident.
-John Pierce was given a large public funeral.
-Four of Leander's officers caught ashore were imprisoned for their own protection, and were later secretly released.
-On 14 June President Thomas Jefferson issued a proclamation against Captain Whitby.
-He ordered Leander, Driver and Cambrian immediately to quit US waters and forbade them ever to return.
-He extended the same prohibition to all vessels that Captains Whitby, John Nairne and Simpson might command.
-Whitby was court martialed in England on the charge of murdering John Pierce, but was acquitted.
+On 25 April 1806, Leander fired a warning shot over the bow of an American merchantman, signalling it to stop.
+The cannonball passed into the harbour, decapitating John Pierce, the helmsman of the coastal sloop Richard.
+The sloop's captain, who was Pierce's brother, made his way to New York and gathered a mob that paraded Pierce's corpse through the city's streets.
+On 26 April, an angry mob seized the provisions of a provisioning party from Leander returning to their ship; Leander, Driver and Cambrian detained the American merchantman Aurora on the same day.
+Protest meetings were held over the incident, and four of Leander's officers were imprisoned by local authorities for their own protection before being secretly released.

-On 26 April Leander, Cambrian and Driver captured the American ship Aurora.

-In May Captain Salusbury Pryce Humphreys took command of Leander at Halifax as she became the flagship for Admiral George Berkeley.
+On 14 June, President Thomas Jefferson issued a proclamation that ordered Leander, Driver and Cambrian out of American waters and forbade them ever to return.
+He extended the same prohibition to all vessels that Whitby, Simpson and Nairne might command.
+Whitby was court martialed in England on the charge of murdering Pierce, and was acquitted.
+In May, Captain Salusbury Pryce Humphreys took command of Leander at Halifax as she became the flagship for Admiral George Berkeley.
 Captain Richard Raggett then sailed her back to Britain in 1807.

 Fate

-By 1807 Leander was out of commission at Portsmouth.
-In 1808 she was in Plymouth.
+By 1807, Leander was out of commission at Portsmouth.
+In 1808, she was in Plymouth.
 In October 1810, Leander was fitted as a medical depot ship at Portsmouth.
-In 1813 the Admiralty commissioned a new Leander (1813) so the old Leander was given the name Hygeia.
+In 1813, the Admiralty commissioned a new Leander (1813) so the old Leander was given the name Hygeia.
 Hygeia was sold on 14 April 1817 to a Mr. Thomas for £2,100.